-I knew I wasn’t reading through my patriarchal blessing enough (let along studying it) but once I made the switch, I felt like I was reading things I’d never read before.
-These tips also came in handy a TON when I was volunteering in China with ILP.
+I knew I wasn’t reading through my patriarchal blessing enough (let along studying it) but once I made the switch, I felt like I was learning things I’d never noticed before.
+These tips also came in handy a TON when I was volunteering as an English teacher with International Language Programs.

 - Compare To the Scriptures

 - Map Out Your Plan and God’s Plan